 Once you've defined your conversion points, you'll have a great starting point for your mobile campaign, as well as a useful opportunity to track conversion rate information.

 2. Diversify Your Mobile Ads

 When introducing mobile advertisements into your marketing strategy, try to develop an engaging and interesting experience for your consumers.
 For instance, an advertisement is bound to get boring if it's just the same old banner that appears time after time.
-Instead, use a mixture of display, video, and customizable options to and keep your customer entertained.
+Instead, use a mixture of display, video, and customizable options to prevent ad fatigue and keep your customer entertained.